- Home

 1. Stretch and strengthen the back

-While all physical activity is good for the body and mind, it’s helpful to incorporate exercises that specifically target your back and core into your normal exercise regime.
+We all know that regular exercise is good for the body and mind, but it’s helpful to incorporate exercises that specifically target your back and core into your exercise regimen.

 You don’t need to be fit or flexible to do this.
-Simple stretching exercises can go a long way in improving core strength and, in turn, taking pressure off the lower back and better supporting your spine.
+Simple stretching exercises can improve core strength and, in turn, take pressure off the lower back and better support your spine.

 Regularly stretching your back, abs, and hamstrings can also help more nutrients reach your spinal discs and tissues.
-This can reduce inflammation, keep your muscles and joints healthy, and speed up healing.
+This can reduce inflammation, keep your muscles and joints healthy, and quicken healing.

-Exercises like yoga and Pilates are also great ways to strengthen your core muscles.
-To find out more, you might want to check out our introductions to yoga and Pilates – or tune in to one of our fitness classes over on Rest Less Events, such as standing Pilates or seated yoga slow down.
+Exercises like yoga and Pilates are great ways to strengthen core muscles.
+To find out more, check out our introductions to yoga and Pilates – or tune in to one of our fitness classes over on Rest Less Events, such as standing Pilates or chair yoga.

 You can also check out the video below to see some spinal stretches in action.